documentationfor yFiles for HTML 3.0.0.1

 MoveViewportInputMode.allowPinchZoom

-Advanced customization of zoom and scrolling features is discussed in the section Restricting the Viewport, as well as Customizing Canvas Navigation.
+Advanced customization of zoom and scrolling features is discussed in Restricting the Viewport and Customizing Canvas Navigation.

 Creating Nodes

 Creating nodes is one of the basic user interactions provided by GraphEditorInputMode.
-By default a new node is created simply when left-clicking or tapping on an empty area in the canvas.
+By default, a new node is created when left-clicking or tapping on an empty area in the canvas.

-Node creation can be turned off via GraphEditorInputMode’s allowCreateNode property.
+You can disable node creation using GraphEditorInputMode’s allowCreateNode property.
 Further customization options for node creation are discussed in detail in Customizing Creating Nodes.

 Nodes can also be created with Drag and Drop.